scrapingfoetus/scrapingfoetus/README.md

 if you have a matching pony feel free to hug and cuddle and kiss idk what yoy call it but that stuff. i like basically all ships of anything and dont care about rpf so no matter what i will reciprocate. talk to me, reach out.

+if you wanna do shipy stuff with my pony be like, 18+ though like please idk LOL

 i fear that i seem a bit intimidating but i promise you i am extremely immature and childish

 i am an adult